-Stage 1 Self-Assessment -10 months (min) UCD Quality Office initiates the formal process of quality review: Formal notification of the review from the Registrar and Vice-President for Academic Affairs sent to the school.
+Stage 1: Self-Assessment Report (SAR) Dates Actions/Tasks -10 months (min) UCD Quality Office initiates the formal process of quality review: Formal notification of the review from the Registrar and Vice-President for Academic Affairs sent to the school.
 Initial briefing on quality assurance process provided by the Quality Office to the head of school. -10 to 9 months School establishes a SAR co-ordinating committee and forwards details to UCDQO Briefing by Quality Office representative to SAR committee and school Check-in meetings of SAR committee and Quality Office representative are agreed.
 School identifies a site visit date (week) and extern nominees External nominees template completed by the school for all external nominees and forwarded to the UCD Quality Office -10 to 9 months RG selected by UCD Quality Office (following consultation with appropriate college principal and ACQEC as required). -8 to 2 months School prepares self-assessment report (SAR) including collection of data, surveys etc. -6 weeks SAR sent to review group (RG).
-Stage 2 Review and Site Visit The date of the site visit will be agreed by the UCD Quality Office and the school.
-It must be organised in the academic term so that students are available to attend meetings The UCD Quality office representative will provide the timetable to the school.
-An indicative site visit timetable is provided in Appendix 6 The school is responsible for providing a list of meeting attendees Stage 3 Review Report and Follow-up + 6 weeks RG report received by UCD Quality office and forwarded to school for comment on any factual error and response. +2 to 3 months RG report finalised by UCD Quality office.
+Stage 2: Site Visi it Actions/Tasks The date of the site visit will be agreed by the UCD Quality Office and the school.
+It mu organised in the academic term so that students are available to attend meetings The UCD Quality office representative will provide the timetable to the school.
+An indic site visit timetable is provided in Appendix 6 • The school is s responsible for providing a list of meeting attendees Stage 3: The Rev view Group Report Date Actions/Tasks + 6 weeks RG report received by UCD Quality office and forwarded to school for comment on any factual error and response. +2 to 3 months RG report finalised by UCD Quality office.
 RG report submitted to UMT and UCD Governing Authority.
-School prepares a quality improvement plan (QIP) with specific, measurable, achievable, realistic and timetabled actions +3 months School's QIP sent to UCD Quality Office and considered by review group chair and UMT. +6 months Review group report considered by UMT and the UCD Governing Authority.
+School prepares a quality improvement plan (QIP) with specific, measurable, achievable, realistic and timetabled actions +3 months School's QIP 3 sent to UCD Quality Office and considered by review group chair and UMT.
+QIP is published +6 months Review group report considered by UMT and the UCD Governing Authority.
 Publication of the review group report on the University website. +12 months Progress review meeting convened to consider school's progress on the implementation of the QIP.

-The QIP should info prm the strategic planning process of the school and other University-wide processes.
+3 The QIP should inform the strategic planning process of the school and other University-wide processes.

-Appendix 2 - Template for the School Self-assessment Report
+Appendix 2: Template for the School Self-assessment Report